debsamanta5571-dot/moba-prototype/README.md

 | Inventory / descriptions / settings | Overlay panels |

 Ability VFX are `DrawDebug` shapes on purpose.
 Placeholder presentation, not Niagara.

-Packaged Win64 builds (standalone host, client-only, dedicated `StartServer.bat` on port **7777**) are local packages, not in this repo.
-The client exe cannot host.

 ## Architecture